About the basics of voltage measurement

 Multiplier

 Since the principle of the multiplier is the same as that of the voltage divider, the precautions for use are also the same.
-However, the voltage divider can measure AC voltage in some frequency bands, but the multiplier can only measure DC current.
+However, the voltage divider can measure AC voltage in some frequency bands, but the multiplier can only measure DC voltage.

 High voltage probe